 Intrepid Museum with Kids: Is It Worth Visiting for Families?

-Is the Intrepid Museum worth visiting with kids?
-A family review of this aircraft carrier museum in New York and why it’s great for school-aged children.
+Is it worth visiting Intrepid Museum with Kids?
+A family review of this aircraft carrier museum in New York and why it’s great for children and families of all ages.

 NORTH AMERICANYCWHAT TO DO